 Vena Cava’s design was created by architect Alejandro D’Acosta, who uses the goal of minimizing impact on the earth to fuel his art.
 He uses recycled materials such as old bottles and tires, and gives them new life.
 At Vena Cava, the ceilings are made out of recycled boats from a nearby port.
 Outside, reclaimed wood hold up the large net overhang which is used to shade guests.

-Vena Cava also has one of the most popular food trucks in Valle de Guadalupe called Troika.
-I will be publishing a separate post on Vena Cava and Troika soon.
+Vena Cava also has one of the most popular food trucks in Valle de Guadalupe called Troika, and they serve everything from sliders to truffle fries to tacos.

 While Hacienda La Lomita was my least favorite in terms of overall design (compared to the others on this list), they had my favorite wine out of all the Valle de Guadalupe wineries.
 I actually ended up purchasing a few different bottles because they were so good and mega inexpensive.